freealise/freealise/plots/readme.md

 - sequel of Bakuman with Miyoshi getting into music business, initially not taking off in Japan, separated from family and friends and going to Europe

 - sequel of 'Through the looking glass' as sci-fi

+- grown-up Pippi's pirate ship crashes on the shore of Antarctica

 - teenager obeys parents advice and repeatedly gets in trouble (comedy)